mincho-js/working-group/text/000-css-literals.md

 Is automatically converting the right design?
 I think the prefix is good, but I'm not sure about the `camelCase` to `kebab-case` conversion.

+## Other preprocessors feature

+Nested syntax([property](https://sass-lang.com/documentation/style-rules/declarations/#nesting), [selector](https://sass-lang.com/documentation/style-rules/parent-selector/)) in SCSS, referential syntax([property](https://stylus-lang.com/docs/variables.html#property-lookup), [selector](https://stylus-lang.com/docs/selectors.html#partial-reference)) in Stylus, etc. is still powerful.

 # Future possibilities

-## Nesting
+## Nesting and Reference
-Nested syntax is intentionally left out because the transform rules are quite complex.
+Nested and referential syntax is intentionally left out because the transform rules are quite complex.
 I'm trying to solve the problem of nesting of properties as well as selectors.

 This will be the topic of the next RFC I write.